 The history of Warren Whitney Field section of the website has been named in memory of Charles W. Roth, the long-time public address announcer for St. Paul Football who left us all way too soon and touched the lives of many.

 In 1909 the Norwalk Board of Education bought 16 acres of land from Theodore and Anna Washburn for $3,286.
 This land was the bulk of what is now present-day Warren Whitney Field.
 As had been hoped, several townspeople became interested in the project of providing better athletic facilities.

 The largest single gift came from Warren Whitney of A.B.
-Chase Piano Company and 1000 lumen military flashlight x900 company, son of Calvin Whitney, who was president of the company during most of its existence in Norwalk.
+Chase Piano Company and 1000 lumen brightest cree q5 led flashlight in the world company, son of Calvin Whitney, who was president of the company during most of its existence in Norwalk.
 The Whitney home was located at 184 West Main Street.

 Warren Whitney gave $500 toward the new athletic field on these conditions:

 “No Sunday games until the time Norwalk shall reach the population to make desirable that the laboring class have Sunday diversions.
 At that time, there is to be no charge for Sunday games.
 In the event that a YMCA is established in Norwalk, the Board of Education shall work in harmony and charge them nothing but a very nominal sum for use of the field.
 The fence on the south side facing Main Street shall have no undignified advertisements.
 If any, preferably they will advertise local merchants.
 This donation shall in no wise influence the Board in deciding upon an appropriate name for the field.”